skip to Main Content

 Issues with traditional approach

 For viscosity measurements in refineries, off-line measurement using the ASTM-D445 method is the traditional approach.
 Apart from the manual tasks and intensive maintenance involved, there is some major drawback to using the capillary tubes in the lab.
 They only give a snapshot of a very specific instant in time; the moment the sample was drawn.
 Real-time production fluid behaviors are not accurately characterized by lab measurements.
-When measurements are done in ever 8-12 hours, there is always a chance of missing something.
-Returning to on-spec performance in refinery processes can take at least 10 hours, once control over the process is lost.
+When measurements are only done every 8-12 hours, there is always a chance of missing something.
+Returning to on-spec performance in refinery processes can easily take 10 hours or more.
 Refiners can burn through $100,000+ to $500,000 per occurrence.

 Drawbacks with separate instruments for density and viscosity

-Operators typically use 2 different instruments to measure density and viscosity.
-There are major issues in using two separate instruments:
+Operators typically use separate instruments to measure density and viscosity.
+There are major issues in using two different instruments:

 • Most traditional instruments used for density and viscosity measurement need separate fluid samples for analysis, using up large quantities of an extremely valuable fluid sample that cannot be reused

-• Same temperature and pressure conditions are harder to achieve in two separate instruments leading to measurement errors
+• Equal temperature and pressure conditions are hard to achieve in two separate instruments, leading to measurement errors

 • Difficult to co-locate large, bulky density meters and viscometer due to space and mounting constraints

-• Needs significant integration work in hardware and software to synchronize measurement data and ensure compliance
+• Requires significant integration work in hardware and software to synchronize measurement data and ensure compliance

 Rheonics’ Solutions for Quality control and assurance of refinery processes

-Automated in-line viscosity measurement and control is crucial to control the viscosity during blending and ensure critical characteristics are in full compliance with requirements across multiple batches, without having to rely on offline measurement methods and sample taking techniques.
-Rheonics offers the following solutions for process control and optimization in the formulation, processing, scale-up and testing.
+Automated in-line viscosity monitoring and control is crucial to viscosity control during blending and ensuring critical characteristics fully comply with requirements across multiple batches, without having to rely on offline measurement methods and sample taking techniques.
+Rheonics offers the following solutions for process control and optimization in the formulation, processing, scale-up, and testing.

 Viscosity & Density Meters